 Everyone knows a toxic relationship when they see one — in someone else’s life.
 It can be astoundingly difficult to accurately recognize a soul-destroying time sink of a relationship in your own life for what it is, and even harder still to recognize one before it gets started.
 The problem is often that the toxic elements in these relationships tend to not be black and white.
 Rather, such relationships tend to come with a few really good parts that make the bad side hard to see clearly.
+What you are doing is blocking your chances of actually finding true love.
+What you are doing is blocking your chances of actually finding true love so sometimes it might be better to end a toxic relationship.

 It can be really hard to identify the dangerous ones